 Rank the following compounds in order of increasing acidity.
 Don’t look at a table of pKa data to help with your answer.

-Benzoic acid, p-methylbenzoic acid, p-chlorobenzoic acid (b)
+(a) benzoic acid, p-methylbenzoic acid, p-chlorobenzoic acid

-p-Nitrobenzoic acid, acetic acid, benzoic acid
+(b) p-nitrobenzoic acid, acetic acid, benzoic acid